hyperledger/aries-rfcs/concepts/0003-protocols/README.md

 Standardizing its format is important because it is parsed by agents that will map messages to handlers--basically, code will look at this string and say, "Do I have something that can handle this message type inside protocol *X* version *Y*?"

-When that analysis happens, it must do more than compare the string for exact equality; it may need to check for semver compatibility.
+When this analysis happens, strings should be compared for byte-wise equality in all segments except version.
+This means that case, unicode normalization, and punctuation differences all matter.
+It is thus best practice to avoid protocol and message names that differ only in subtle, easy-to-mistake ways.

+Comparison of the version segment of an MTURI or PIURI should follow semver rules and is discussed in the [semver section](#semver-rules-for-protocols) of this document.

 The URI MUST be composed as follows: